doubleloop-io/refactoring-legacy-code-workshop-csharp/TRANSCRIPT.md

 The business ask we to handle a brand new category: History.
 At this point we have only one friend...Find all.
 Try Find all "category"...many magic strings.
-Try Find all "pop"...many fields.
-ALT+F7 on popQuestions.
+Try Find all "pop"...many fields, ALT+F7 on popQuestions.
 If we look closer to other questions categories we see that there are many duplicated lines of code.
+Show two cost/change graphs (labelled) for legacy implementation.
 The familiar way to implement the new requirement is to go over Game class and change it in many places.
 In other words we add more duplications and more debit.
+Evidence in the graph.
-But we can do better we can refactor the codebase!! :-)
+But we can do better we can refactor the codebase!! :-) Evidence in the graph and talk about "the fork".

-## Setup Tests
-Refactor whitout tests?
-Bad idea!
-Install-Package NUnit/xUnit
-Write a "TryTestRunner" test and get Red Bar
-Fix "TryTestRunner" test and get Green Bar

 ## Testing strategy
 We want write Characterization Tests that freeze current behaviour.